Gabski/UserManager/README.md

 * Move all files to your FTP or local serwer
 * Create new database in your server
 * Import DB from um.sql file
-* Add your login data to connect.php file
+* Add your database login data to connect.php file